reina-peh/NUS-Datathon-2024/README.md

 `NUS Datathon 2024_EDA_Past Iteration`

 # Predicting Singlife Clients' Purchasing Behaviors With Python
 In this datathon, we built ML models using Python to predict the outcomes of the target `f_purchase_lh`.
-Our team conducted in-depth EDA (refer to `NUS Datathon 2024_second best iteration` notebook in past iterations folder) on the dataset provided by Singlife, which contained 304 columns.
-We initially used a 12-step cleaning process + SelectFromModel to reduce the no. of features for model training, but decided to adopt a less rigorous data cleaning process + SelectFromModel as it produced a better F1-score (our evaluation metric priority).
+The dataset provided by Singlife contained 304 columns and 17,992 rows.
+Our team's goal is to optimize the F1-score.

 **Evaluation Metrics:**
 1. Precision